laurentsimon/attestation/spec/predicates/deployment.md

 **`decisionDetails.evidence`, optional** (list of [ResourceDescriptor](https://github.com/in-toto/attestation/blob/main/spec/v1/resource_descriptor.md))

 List of evidence used to make a decision.
 Resources may include attestations or other relevant evidence.

 **`decisionDetails.policy`, optional** (list of [ResourceDescriptor](https://github.com/in-toto/attestation/blob/main/spec/v1/resource_descriptor.md))

 List of policies used to make the decision, if any.

 **`scopes`, optional** map of string to string (scope type to scope value)

 A set of protection scopes of different types.
-A protection scope is set of properties that identifies the deployment environment to be protected.
+A protection scope identifies the deployment environment to be protected and binds the attestation subject (image, artifact) to it.
-A scope defines the target environment that the attestation subject (image, artifact) is bound to.
+A protection scope SHOULD identify the resources to be protected explicitely via their value (e.g., a service account, a Spiffe ID, a Kubernetes pod ID).
+A protection scope MAY identify the resource implicitly via an autorization / policy URI (e.g., a [Google Cloud Binauthz](https://cloud.google.com/binary-authorization/) URI).
 A scope has a type and a value.
 A type ends with its version encoded with `/version`, such as `/v1`.
 Examples of scope types include Kubernetes's objects such as a pod's cluster ID or a GCP service account.
 Let's see some examples: